 The emerging space industry

 Our world is experiencing a convergence of industries like cloud computing, platform solutions, big data, the internet of things and space technology.
 The way we think of technology and the world around us is drastically changing and our access to new information is increasing at an exponential rate.
 The world is no longer a passive experience, but rather a place of technology-driven engagement and connectedness.

 The Space Economy sector is growing and fueling these new opportunities and access.
 As we move into the future, our mission will be to make sense of the incredible amount of information and data available, while opening up new business opportunity.
 While Texas has established itself as a major player in the space industry, Austin's place at the forefront of technology and innovation makes the region the ideal destination for new space companies.
 Austin's creativity and innovation changes the way we think about technology and pushes our world forward.

-Over 12,000 employees are aligned within the aerospace, aviation, and supporting industry sectors with even more--nearly 121,000--in the overall tech ecosystem.
+Over 12,000 employees are aligned within the aerospace, aviation, and supporting industry sectors with many more--over 176,000--in the overall tech ecosystem.

 OVER 400 EMPLOYEES

 Austin: The Human Capital

 - Talent | Young, high tech, and extremely educated work force.
 Austin offers a highly creative class mixed with a leading technology and innovative spirit.